MolAstra/FluorGen/README.md

 }
 ```

-The data used in this study is derived from the works of Zhu and Polykovskiy, which should be cited appropriately.
+The data used in this study is derived from the works of Zhu, Brown and Polykovskiy, which should be cited appropriately.

 ```bash
 @article{zhuModularArtificialIntelligence2025,